 There are many challenges facing women and particularly older women in our society.
 You are drawing attention to this struggle for many middle-aged women in Morgana, via a difficult subject, women’s sexuality.
 Do you think the documentary may help tackle these issues?
 And may possibly help others find a solution to the isolation they may be experiencing?

 I think one of the benefits of sharing stories is that it helps to define a common experience and therefore can make the individual feel less isolated within their own day-to-day struggles.
 In the case of Morgana’s story, despite the unusual trajectory it takes, many of the obstacles that she is facing are socially pervasive, particularly for women.
 Her experience of feeling invisible after a certain age, her lack of intimacy and sexual isolation within her marriage and her struggle to conform to societal expectations around her role as a mother and a wife are common experiences but we rarely see films exploring these issues from the perspective of a middle-aged woman.
 Statistically women over 40 are less represented in film in general with speaking parts for women diminishing once the hit their 40’s and the available roles becoming less diverse and challenging.
 With a character like Morgana, her role in our film is not defined by being someone’s mother or wife, she is a protagonist in her own right, an edgy individual going on a quest towards personal freedom, a hero’s journey if you will, and this representation is unusual for female characters of her age.
-I’m not sure if we can tackle these issues but we hope that just by bringing a character like Morgana to the big screen, that we will be opening conversations around representation, visibility and the rights of the individual to a sexuality at any age.
+I’m not sure if we can tackle these issues but we hope that just by bringing a character like Morgana to the big screen, that we will be opening conversations around representation, visibility and the rights of the individual to sexuality at any age.
+They certainly celebrate all ages at websites like https://www.sexmature.xxx/.

 After seeing the trailer for Morgana, it looks like you have managed to capture some extraordinary moments while filming.
 How did you manage to be there for these raw and personal exchanges?